python/cpython/Doc/reference/lexical_analysis.rst

 Top-level format specifiers may include nested replacement fields.
-These nested fields may include their own conversion fields and format specifiers, but may not include more deeply-nested replacement fields.
+These nested fields may include their own conversion fields and :ref:`format specifiers <formatspec>`, but may not include more deeply-nested replacement fields.

 Formatted string literals may be concatenated, but replacement fields cannot be split across literals.